 Home Office approval is one of the toughest approvals to achieve globally and why OdiliaClark has chosen to partner with Dräger.

-We can offer a range of interventions from a basic education programme to a fully bespoke programme of recovery.
+We can offer a range of wellbeing interventions from a basic education programme to a fully bespoke programme of recovery.

 I'd like to thank OdiliaClark for the support of the recent weeks with the provision of advice, training and enabling Gemini Rail Group to introduce a robust self-sufficient solution into Drugs and Alcohol testing.
 The education class enabled the team to flawlessly execute our winter schedule of random testing.